 If you have a reaction after sleeping in a down bag, there are a few potential solutions.
 First, you should try thoroughly washing it with down detergent.
 This should kill any living organizes and remove most contaminants that could cause the allergic reaction.
 I’ll talk more in depth about how to properly wash down later on in this guide.
 You’ll also want to keep the bag as dry as possible.
 Never put your sleeping bag away when wet.
 Organisms can’t grow without water.

 If you’re still having issues, another potential solution is to use a sleeping bag with at least 800 fill power down.
-This way, you’re getting higher quality down that has been cleaned and treated better during processing.
+This way, you’re getting high quality down that has been cleaned and treated better during processing.

 You can also look at the oxygen number and turbidity numbers.
 These measure the cleanliness of the down.